-In year 8, students begin with a detailed study of a classic novel and are expected to work with some challenging vocabulary.
+In Year 8, students begin with a detailed study of a classic novel and are expected to work with some challenging vocabulary.
 Students then go on to explore experiences of conflict through a range of poems from different cultures before refining and developing their ability to express complex emotions through writing.
-In the final term students study a Shakespeare play in detail, exploring a range of social and historical contexts.
+In the final term students study a Shakespearean play in detail, exploring a range of social and historical contexts.

 KEY STAGE 4

 All students follow the Edexcel GCSE English Language (9-1) (1ENO) and English Literature (9 -1 ) (1ETO) courses.
 The units taught across years 9-11 alternate between the language and literature courses.

 In English Language, students study 19th Century fiction, 20th Century and 21st Century non-fiction, imaginative writing and transactional writing.